Marciocheudon/dart_structure_creator/README.md

 Do you love asking ChatGPT to generate folder structures for your Flutter apps?
 Ask it using the following prompt:

-> "List the structure using `/` for subfolders, end folder names with `/`, and avoid visual symbols."
+> "List the structure with / for subfolders, folders ending with /, and files with .dart within their respective subfolders or folders and without graphic symbols."

 It will give you something like: